Revision Facelift at a Glance

 | Scar tissue | Absent | Present in variable amounts |

-These factors are why revision facelift surgery requires the same surgical principles as primary facelift but a different approach to dissection, planning and risk discussion.
+These factors are why revision surgery uses the same surgical principles as primary facelift surgery but requires a different approach to dissection, planning and risk discussion.

 Timing After Prior Facelift Surgery

 - Tissue settling.
-The final position of tissues after primary surgery is not apparent for 6 to 12 months.
-Earlier assessment risks acting on findings that would have settled with time.
+The position of tissues after primary surgery continues to change for 6 to 12 months; earlier assessment risks acting on findings that would have settled with time.

 - Scar maturation.
-Scar tissue continues to remodel for 12 months or longer after primary surgery.
-Operating on immature scar tissue carries higher risks of poor wound healing.
+Scar tissue continues to remodel for 12 months or longer; operating on immature scar tissue carries higher wound-healing risk.

 The Importance of Operative Records